MarkNahabedian/MapMyStuff/floor_plan_cleanup/README.md

 ## Spurious Attributes

-Inkscape addes attributes that are not relevant to most SVG processors.
+Inkscape adds attributes that are not relevant to most SVG processors.
 ATTRIBUTES_TO_REMOVE is a list of such attributes which are to be removed to decrease the amount of noise in the SVG file we wish to produce.